by Rob Caldwell

 - Don’t try to overtake a truck at high speed….stop and have a cup of tea! and,

-- If you must attempt to overtake, make sure you have electric brakes fitted to the travel trailer, with a manual override – do not apply the car brakes if swaying commences.
-Activate the travel trailer brakes manually, and steer your car straight ahead until the rig has stabilized.
+- If you must attempt to overtake, make sure you have electric brakes fitted to the caravan, with a manual override – do not apply the car brakes if swaying commences.
+Activate the caravan brakes manually, and steer your car straight ahead until the rig has stabilized.
 By this time the truck will have most likely continued on, and you will need to stop and have a cup of tea!

-On multi-lane roads, travel trailer rigs will often have to pass trucks and, of course, the same wind forces will be experienced.
+On multi-lane roads, caravan rigs will often have to pass trucks and, of course, the same truck wind forces will be experienced.
 On these roads the lanes may be a little wider and the shoulders are usually sealed.
-This gives the caravanner the opportunity to pass with a larger gap between the truck and the travel trailer, thereby reducing the impact of the wind forces.
+This gives the caravanner the opportunity to pass with a larger gap between the truck and the caravan, thereby reducing the impact of the wind forces.

 Harmonic motion can affect other things too